 Network Providers may appeal a payment denial pursuant to the dispute resolution terms set forth in the contract or rate agreement.
-After a written request for dispute resolution is submitted by the Network Provider to the Contract Manager, representatives from each agency will conduct a face to face meeting for the purpose of resolving the payment disagreement amicably.
+After a written request for dispute resolution is submitted by the Network Provider to the Contract Manager, representatives from each agency will conduct a face-to-face meeting for the purpose of resolving the payment disagreement amicably.
 If the representatives are unable to reach a mutually satisfactory resolution, either representative may request referral of the issue to their Chief Executive Officer.
 The Chief Executive Officers will then confer in an attempt to resolve the issue.
 Nothing precludes ChildNet or the Network Provider from seeking relief from a court of law relating to any unresolved differences or disputes regarding payment for services.

-Appeal Process Related to Network Provider Application and Credentialing

-All applicants have the right to appeal the denial of an application to hold formal network status with ChildNet.
-Individuals or organizations wishing to appeal such denial shall file a notice of appeal in writing to ChildNet's Chief Executive Officer within 72 hours after receiving the certified letter notifying them of the denial.
-The Chief Executive Officer will provide the appeal information to ChildNet's Senior Management committee.
+Appeal Process Related to Network Provider Application and Credentialing the certified letter notifying them of the denial.
+The Chief Executive Officer/President will provide the appeal information to ChildNet's Senior Management committee.
 This committee will review the appeal information and reason for the denial and issue a written finding and resolution to the appealing individual or organization.
 ChildNet reserves the right to deny an appeal that does not identify or document violations of specific sections of state or federal regulations.